Skip to Content

 Note

-OData Services expose a Design Studio API entity operation for consumption.
+OData services expose a Design Studio API entity operation for consumption.
 The API entity operation must first be created and deployed to Harmony.
-The existing API entity operation is then referenced during the configuration of the OData Service and is called and consumed by an API consumer.
-OData Services are routed through Harmony Agents (either Cloud Agent Groups or Private Agents).
+The existing API entity operation is then referenced during the configuration of the OData service and is called and consumed by an API consumer.
+OData services are routed through Jitterbit agents (either cloud agent groups or private agents).

 Note